-Gilbert Castillo, Hyundai North America’s vehicle strategy manager, has said that Hyundai took years to present the production model as the platform of the previous-gen Tucson lead to many compromises on the truck top hat.
-Instead of delivering a subpar truck, Hyundai put the project on hold until the new Tucson came along.
+Gilbert Castillo, Hyundai North America’s vehicle strategy manager, has said that Hyundai took years to present the production model as the platform of the previous-gen Tucson led to many compromises on the truck top hat.
+Instead of delivering a subpar truck, Hyundai put the project on hold until the next-gen Tucson came along.
 With its new platform, internal targets could be met, which makes it more appealing to buyers.

 Started designing the Santa Cruz with the premise that this is not a traditional truck.
 Something new, it’s meant to thrive in dense urban environments and the open outdoors, small in size but big in adventure.
 It supports your work and play activities with open and closed storage.
 ‘Constructed by contrast’ became our guiding principle throughout the design process.
 Everything from its proportions to its lighting conveys that it’s not truck, it’s Santa Cruz.Brad Arnold, design manager of Hyundai Design North America, on the Santa Cruz

 The sport pickup truck features split headlamps, horizontal bar inserts in the radiator grille, sleek mirrors, funky two-tone alloy wheels, marker light/reflector on the front fenders, sunroof, black shark-fin antenna and roof bars, horizontal tail lamps, and Hyundai branding in a dark chrome finish on the tailgate handle.